 DONATE, GIVEAWAY, SELL

 One fantastic idea is to donate them to a food bank or shelter.
 I’m uncertain what the regulations are for this but it may be worth doing some investigation.
 If you call your local food bank directly, they should be able to tell you or at least point you in the right direction.

 Another way around funneling eggs through the local food bank is to use social media as a tool.
-For example, my area has a Facebook page which allows for-sale and free-for-giveaway items to be posted.
+For example, my area has a Facebook page that allows for-sale and free-for-giveaway items to be posted.
 Whether you choose to sell them or give them away, someone will be happy to get their hands on some farm fresh eggs.

 Just keep in mind the current asking price in your area for fresh eggs.
 Egg prices can fluctuate depending on the season as many hens lay less during the winter months.
 In times of less product, prices increase and vice versa.

 Also, know your state, city or county regulation in regards to selling fresh eggs.
 Do you need inspection and licensure?
 Do the eggs need to be washed?
-Do your eggs have to be kept at a certain temperature prior to sale?
+Do your eggs have to be kept at a certain temperature prior to the sale?
 All valid points to know before you make a transaction.

 Dogs & Cats

 Think of eggs as high-protein feed, not just for your family but for your pets as well.
-We’ve all heard the story of the egg sucking dog, so it’s easy to connect to the fact that dogs love eggs.
+We’ve all heard the story of the egg-sucking dog, so it’s easy to connect to the fact that dogs love eggs.
 In fact, my four-legged friends come running as soon as they hear me crack an egg on the side of a bowl!

 Supplementation of egg into your dog or cat’s diet is good for them.
 The yolk’s natural fats and cholesterol can do great things to keep their fur and skin healthy.